 “It’s simple inflation – it’s just that Senate inflation is different than regular inflation,” explained Senator Joseph Day regarding the ballooning budget.
 “The biggest difference between regular inflation and Senate inflation is that Senate inflation is far, far less democratic.”

-In response, the Trudeau Government explained that it will cover the increased cost of the Senate by taking from a less important area, namely veterans pensions.
+In response, the Trudeau Government explained that it will cover the increased cost of the Senate by taking money from a less important area, namely veterans pensions.